 There are inherent problems with attempting to do a public event based on Star Wars when you clearly don’t have authorization to use any intellectual property related to Star Wars.
 But you’ll probably still sucker me in anyway.

 When the internet lit up about a pop-up bar in L.A. modeled after the Mos Eisley Cantina from Star Wars: A New Hope, I scrambled to get tickets.
-For $50 we were promised a “fully immersive” with “special surprises.”
+For $50 we were promised a “fully immersive” experience with “special surprises.”
 The hype built for several months, but I did my best to keep my expectations in check.
 Still, I couldn’t help but ponder what “special surprises” awaited us.
 Would we see Walrusman’s arm get lightsabered off in person?
 Would we get to watch Greedo explode as HAN SHOOTS FIRST?
 Would Figrin D’an and the Modal Nodes be appearing live??